JetBrains/intellij-sdk-docs/reference_guide/project_model/library.md

 Messages.showInfoMessage(StringUtil.join(libraryNames, "\n"), "Libraries in Module");
 ```

-This sample code outputs a list of libraries that the `module` module depends on.
+This sample code outputs a list of libraries that the given module depends on.

 ### How do I get a list of all libraries?

-To manage the lists of application and project libraries, the [LibraryTable](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/libraries/LibraryTable.java)
+To manage the lists of application and project libraries, use [LibraryTable](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/libraries/LibraryTable.java).
-class is used.
 The list of application-level library tables is accessed by calling `LibraryTablesRegistrar.getInstance().getLibraryTable()`,
 whereas the list of project-level library tables is accessed through `LibraryTablesRegistrar.getInstance().getLibraryTable(Project)`.
 Once you have a `LibraryTable`, you can get the libraries in it by calling `LibraryTable.getLibraries()`.